earthly/earthly/docs/earthfile/earthfile.md

 The `FROM` command initializes a new build environment and sets the base image for subsequent instructions.
 It works similarly to the classical [Dockerfile `FROM` instruction](https://docs.docker.com/engine/reference/builder/#from), but it has the added ability to use another target's image as the base image for the build.
 For example: `FROM +another-target`.

+The `FROM` command does not mark any saved images or artifacts of the referenced target for output, nor does it mark any push commands of the referenced target for pushing.
+For that, please use [`BUILD`](#build).

 {% hint style='info' %}
 ##### Note